DevExpress/testcafe/docs/articles/documentation/recipes/extract-reusable-test-code/create-helper-files.md

 ---
 # Create Helper Files

-It is a good practice to extract reusable pieces of test code to separate files.
-We recommend that you use a [page model](use-page-model.md) for this.
-It allows you to abstract both page structure and common test patterns.
+We recommend that you follow the [page model](use-page-model.md) pattern to extract reusable test code.
+This pattern allows you to abstract out both page structure and test logic.

 * [Use Page Model](use-page-model.md)

-However, if you need to extract only the helper functions, you can create script files that export them.
+However, if you need to extract only the helper functions, you can export them from a separate script file.

 The following example shows a `helper.js` file that exports the `enterUsername` and `postComment` asynchronous functions: